KerbyGit/Voice-Light-Arduino/README.md

 ## Circuit Diagram

 The following image shows the wiring scheme of the referenced demo video, in which they use an Arduino Mega, a Voice Recognition Module as well as a Gesture Sensor module.

-For the sake of simplicity and our project, we solely take interest in the Voice Sensor and considering we're using an Arduino Uno.
+For the sake of simplicity and our project, we solely take interest in the wiring of the Voice Sensor and we consider our use of an Arduino Uno.

 ![Wiring Scheme of Inspired Video](./images/wiring-scheme.png)